thomasathorne/clj-stan/README.md

 calls the optimization routine of the executable, which will find the MAP ('Maximum A Posteriori') estimate for the model.

-Alternatively, Variational Bayesian approach can be used for model training
+Alternatively, the variational bayes approach can be used for model training

     (stan/variational bern {:N 3 :y [0 1 1]} "fullrank")